akashpalrecha/custom-fastai-callbacks/README.md

 I plan to keep adding callbacks to this repository as and when I make them for my own use.
 I'm still and always learning and welcome any changes and feedback to my project.
 <hr>

-1. GradientAccumulator: Accumulates gradients over N iterations before performing an optimizer step.<br>
+1. **GradientAccumulator**: Accumulates gradients over N iterations before performing an optimizer step.<br>
     This is useful when training models where it isn't possible to increase batch size above 1 or 2.
     This implementation does not solve the subtle issue of BatchNorm layers during gradient accumulation.
     We simply skip over optimizer steps for N iterations and accumulate gradients before doing the actual step.<br>